iach526526/iach526526/README.md

 ### 🐱‍👤About me

-✨ I enjoy exploring new technologies and improving my skills, solving various problems.
-Now I am working in [SCAICT](https://github.com/SCAICT)
+✨ I am a 18y student from Taiwan.
+I enjoy exploring new technologies and improving my skills, solving problems in life.
 🎮 Playing Nintendo for three years.
 I like the legend of zelda and Pokemon series.

 ----